 |

-- a lot of your book is a little beyond me (pink noise generators
+been reading - a lot of your book is a little beyond me (pink

-and all, gain structure...) but the basic approach to mixing is
+noise generators and all, gain structure...) but the basic approach

 I'm not an engineer I'm a musician forced to mix his own work